 Outlook and Strategic Recommendations

-Atlas live indicators framing the 2030 path: peak demand · grid carbon intensity · day-ahead price .
-Cross-link to /forecast · /energy-security · /data-centres · /developer.
+Atlas indicators used for scenario monitoring: peak demand · grid carbon intensity · day-ahead price .
+Related pages: /forecast · /energy-security · /infra · /developer.

 |---|---|---|---|